AHMEDSAEEDGIT/food-delivery-system/docs/requirements/02-menu-management.md

 ### 4. Customer Browsing (Customer-facing)
 - **View All Restaurants:** Customers can browse restaurants available in their area.
-- **Search Restaurants:** Search by name, cuisine, location, or tags.
+- **Search Restaurants:** Search by name, restaurant category, location, or tags.
 - **Search Menu Items:** Search dishes globally (across restaurants) or within a restaurant.
 - **Filters & Sorting:**
   - By rating ⭐